dapr/components-contrib/tests/certification/pubsub/rabbitmq/README.md

   * Setting a TTL at the component level and message level ignores the default component level TTL and always uses the message level TTL specified
 * Test mTLS External Authentication
   * Being able to connect to the RabbitMQ
+* Test priority queues
+  * Being able to publish and subscribe to priority messages/topics